Updated April 10, 2020

 - Performance of historical, scientific and statistical research;

-- Protection of health (performed by public health authorities).
+- Protection of health (performed by public health authorities); and

 It is essential for organizations to properly process and document their lawful basis for data processing.
 Processing sensitive data (which includes health information, biometric information, and genetic data) is subject to additional restrictions.
-Article 12 the LGDP states that the processing of Sensitive Personal Data is prohibited unless (1) the controller has informed the data subject of the possible risks involved in processing sensitive data, and (2) the data subject has given precise consent that their sensitive data can be processed.
+Article 11 of the LGPD states that the processing of Sensitive Personal Data is prohibited unless (1) the controller has informed the data subject of the possible risks involved in processing sensitive data, and (2) the data subject has given precise consent that their sensitive data can be processed.

 Lastly, there are two exceptions to the law’s standard rules for processing and consent.
 The regulation does not apply when processing is performed by a natural person for personal reasons, or for the purpose of news reporting.

-The LGDP requires organizations to report data breaches to DPAs, and in some cases to data subjects if the DPAs deem it necessary.
-Companies who fall under the LGDP’s domain should be aware of the sanctions Brazil plans to impose for non-compliance.
-Whether related to a breach or another violation of the LGDP, monetary penalties for non-compliance can result in fines of up to two percent of global gross sales, limited to 50 million reias (approximately $12.9 million USD) per violation.
+The LGPD requires organizations to report data breaches to DPAs, and in some cases to data subjects if the DPAs deem it necessary.
+Companies who fall under the LGPD’s domain should be aware of the sanctions Brazil plans to impose for non-compliance.
+Whether related to a breach or another violation of the LGPD, monetary penalties for non-compliance can result in fines of up to 2% of global gross sales, limited to 50 million reias (approximately $12.9 million USD) per violation.
 Additional consequences include:

 - Publication of the violation;